-To become an in office lens manufacturer, it is important for you to understand how we got here.
-The more you understand about how we got here the more you will understand about the power of the pivot in lens manufacturing history.
+To become an in-office lens manufacturer, it’s crucial that you first understand how we got here.
+The more you learn about lens manufacturing history, the better you’ll understand the power of the pivot over the years.
 We would like to start by showing you the first lens manufacturing models introduced in the US and to do that we need to take you way back to 1916.

 To become an in office lens manufacturer, it is important for you to understand how we got here.
 The more you understand about how we got here is the more you will understand about the power of the pivot in lens manufacturing history.
 We would like to start by showing you the first lens manufacturing models introduced in the US and to do that we need to take you way back to 1916.
 Post World War I .